 We hope all the MOHJO members, and anyone who competes in a MOHJO recognized show, will take the time to read the recently updated MOHJO rulebook.
 Here are the highlights of the additions and changes you will find:

-New divisions recognized: we’ve added the following divisions for recognition with a Year End Award (page in the rule book with the class specifications)
+New divisions recognized: we’ve added the following divisions for recognition with a Year End Award (check the rule book for additional class specifications)